jpgmv1998/reproducible_paper_template/README.md

 * `projectSpecific` - a folder containing:

-    * possibly multiple subfolders, if the project has more than one base sample for analysis (e.g one sample at the municipality level and other at the individual level).
+    * possibly multiple subfolders, if the project has more than one base sample for analysis (e.g one sample at the municipality level and the other at the individual level).
 Each subfolder should contain:

       * `sampleConstruction_projectSpecific_subfolderName.R` - an R script to create the samples of interest (e.g. panel, cross-section, spatial).
 This template contains the template version `_template_sampleConstruction_projectSpecific_subfolderName.R` and one example `_example_sampleConstruction_projectSpecific_muniLevel.R`.

-      * multiple R scripts with pattern `variableTheme_projectSpecific_subfolderName.R` to extract/create the variables of interest using one or more datafiles from `data/raw2clean/datasetName_dataSource/output`, and merge with the relevant sample.
+      * multiple R scripts with pattern `variableTheme_projectSpecific_subfolderName.R` to extract/create the variables of interest using one or more data files from `data/raw2clean/datasetName_dataSource/output`, and merge with the relevant sample.
 This template contains one template script and two example scripts:

       * `code/raw2clean/_template_variableTheme_projectSpecific_subfolderName.R` - an R script containing only the general structure of this type of file.
       * `code/raw2clean/_example_priorityMuniAmazon_projectSpecific_muniLevel.R` - a real example of a projectSpecific R script.